muneebalam/Hockey/NHL/Core/README.txt

+FYI: This does violate the NHL's terms of service https://www.nhl.com/info/terms-of-service

-Start by saving all three .py files in the same folder.
+If you want to proceed, start by saving all three .py files in the same folder.
 Change the relevant fields near the top of GetPbP, PbPMethods2, and ChartMethods (including MAX_SEASON).

 Open up a text file in the same folder as GetPbP and write the following code.